 To ensure that Google brings lot of the right customers to your virtual door, make sure your website:

-- Contains identifiable content - Every piece of content must be optimized with a consistent, clear theme.
-The page text, title and meta descriptions must be properly labeled as relevant to your firm’s business and each other.
-This is done with proper keywords and tagged in a natural and unforced manner.
+- Contains identifiable content - Every content must be optimized with a consistent, clear theme.
+The page text, title, and meta descriptions must be appropriately labeled as relevant to your firm’s business and each other.
+This is done with proper keywords and tagged naturally and unforcedly.

 - Exudes authority - Links to authoritative sources or references are helpful, but it’s even better if others link to you.
 It’s like giving your firm a character reference, as far as Google is concerned.

 - Provides a good user experience - Use logical navigation and a pleasing interface.
-Evaluate your website to make sure new visitors can quickly find their most relevant content.
+Evaluate your website to ensure new visitors can quickly find their most relevant content.
 Your site must look safe and professional.
-Quick bounces mean content wasn't relevant, authoritative or interesting or the website was frustrating to use.
+Quick bounces mean the content wasn't relevant, authoritative, or exciting, or the website was frustrating.